vedranduzel/Front-end-developer-projects/README.md

 * It is responsive in all viewports.
 * JS is used for a hamburger menu.
-* If you click one of the images in main section, you will open again the same site.
+* If you click one of the images in the main section, you will open again the same site.
 * Images in the footer are real, so if you want to contact me (via gmail or linkedin) feel free to use it.